 1 oz Austrian Silver Philharmonics

 Tavex is pleased to present Europe’s best selling investment silver coin, the Austrian Silver Philharmonic.
 Hailed for its impeccable artistic design, quality and beauty, it was the first legal tender silver coin in Europe to contain 1 ounce of .999 fine silver.
-First issued in 2008 by one of the world’s oldest and most renowned mints, the Austrian Mint in Vienna, the Silver Philharmonic coin encapsulates the essence of Austria’s rich culture and is suitable for investors who appreciate style and sophistication at an affordable price..
+First issued in 2008 by one of the world’s oldest and most renowned mints, the Austrian Mint in Vienna, the Silver Philharmonic coin encapsulates the essence of Austria’s culture.

 Austrian Silver Philharmonic coins track the price of silver.
 The value of Silver Philharmonics is primarily determined by their fine silver content which is linked to the prevailing price of silver.